Gitlab is an open-source power player in the SCM market, with the entire company working remotely across 65+ countries.

 - Dependency List – View your project’s dependencies and their known vulnerabilities.

-- Dependency Scanning – Analyze dependencies for known vulnerabilities.
+- Software Composition Analysis – Analyze dependencies for known vulnerabilities.

 - Dynamic Application Security Testing (DAST) – Analyze running web applications for known vulnerabilities.